nobodyscripts/LeafBlowerScript/Readme.md

    highest one
 F9: Albs can register as boss timer (kills due to white on the tools)
 F9: When killed the transparent panel check may reoccur but without a panel loaded, so fails
-Home: WW being unpredictable you will occationally go to SS or GF when unable to defeat boss and be sent to Home Garden, script will then exit.
-Use F8/F9.

 ## Since update

 F6: Arrow spacing change causing incorrect detections
 F6: Auto start check out of alignment
 F8: Traveling to Flame Universe (Soulseeker) loop
 F12: Afk mode interfering with alternative font?
-Home: WWBoss.ahk didn't exit on alt tab

 Killing bosses too fast results in no gap in timer, will need to redo detection
 Retest all traveling at font 1